First Aid: Fever

 - Let your child eat what he or she wants, and don't force eating if your child doesn't feel like it.

-- If your child also is vomiting and/or has diarrhea, ask the doctor if you should give a children's electrolyte (rehydration) solution.
+- If your child also is vomiting and/or has diarrhea, ask the doctor if you should give a children's oral rehydration solution (also called oral electrolyte solution or oral electrolyte maintenance solution).

 - Make sure your child gets plenty of rest.